Mintos Review 2025: P2P Market Leader Worth Investing Again?

-All the information that are covered in this Mintos review are based on my own personal experiences with the platform for the past 6+ years.
-Please make sure to do your own due diligence before investing on any platform.
-More information can be found in the Disclaimer.
+All the information that are covered in this Mintos review are based on my own personal research and my following of the platform since 2017.
+Please make sure to do your own due diligence before investing on this or any other platform.
+Further analyses of other platforms can be found on my P2P Platform Review page.

 Before we get started, here is a quick summary with the most important information about Mintos.